smartcatai/ts-client-gen/README.md

 This can be done by implementing the [`IApiDiscovery`](https://github.com/smartcatai/ts-client-gen/blob/develop/TSClientGen.Extensibility/IApiDiscovery.cs) interface in your TSClientGen plugin.
 The interface is pretty simple and contains only one method that is named `GetModules`.
 It takes an assembly as a parameter and should return a collection of [`ApiClientModule`](https://github.com/smartcatai/ts-client-gen/blob/develop/TSClientGen.Extensibility/ApiDescriptors/ApiClientModule.cs) instances.
 An instance of `ApiClientModule` class completely describes one api client module with all its methods.

 Note that you don't necessarily have to use existing classes as a source of api modules.
 You can hardcode api modules list in your implementation, read it from some xml or json file or take it wherefrom you like.
-One of the constructors of `ApiClientModule` class takes api controller .net type as a parameter, but it uses it only for getting [`TSRequireTypeAttribute`](#Include-additional-types-to-generated-code) and [`TSSupportsExternalHostAttribute`](#Issue-requests-to-an-external-host-instead-of-a-page-host) custom attributes.
+One of the constructors of `ApiClientModule` class takes api controller .net type as a parameter, but it uses it only for getting [`TSRequireTypeAttribute`](#Include-additional-types-to-generated-code) custom attributes.
 You can use another constructor that doesn't require controller type as a parameter whenever you need to.